 Importance of Love and Patience

 Bringing up a child with autism requires a lot of love and patience.
 Impaired social interaction (NINDS), a hallmark feature of a child with an autism spectrum disorder, can affect the quality of communication.
-A child with autism has difficulties with conveyed meanings through speech and non-verbal language, such as body language and facial expressions.
-This can make communication difficult because the child does not understand the need to reciprocate, as it is not easy to work out another person's intentions.
+A child with autism has difficulties with conveying meanings through speech and non-verbal languages, such as body language and facial expressions.
+This can make communication difficult because the child does not understand the need to reciprocate, as it is not easy to work out another person’s intentions.
 As a result, the relationship between the parents and child can appear very one-sided.
 These problems of communication are caused by a real lack of social understanding.

 - educate themselves about autism to gain knowledge and understanding,